foundersandcoders/old-coursebook/patterns/week8/react_requests.md

 # Data fetching, NPM publishing, and SEMVER

-## Data Fetching how and when to make requests
+## Data Fetching: How and when to make requests

 This tutorial is guide to an API request to Github to get a users information